Hey, my name’s Tina. AKA…

 My husband Andrew and I have been married now for 23 years.
 We have our health challenges, but we’ve been fortunate to work side by side from home for the last 14 of those years.
-Up until just recently, we ran a small ceramics business that provided pet urns to a local family business who lovingly handled the remains of those beloved critter family members.
-I have no idea how many clay jars we made in the time we worked hard to “urn” that living, but I imagine it’s a pretty large sum.
-(My estimate, based on the average monthly haul, over 14 years, is 12,000+ urns.
-Talk about urnin’ a living, hey!?)
+Up until just recently, we ran a small ceramics business that provided pet urns to a local family run pet crematorium.
+I don’t know for certain how many clay jars we made in the time we worked hard to “urn” that living, but I imagine it’s a pretty large sum.
+My estimate, based on the average monthly haul over 14 years, is 12,000+ urns.
+Talk about urnin’ a living, hey!?

-Early on this year, we were forced to let our business go.
-Health wise, we were no longer able to keep up with the demand of the work.
-What exactly this will mean for us, and where God will lead, we’re not too sure, but we both know in our hearts that this too God has covered.
-After 12,000 plus urns, a change of pace is kind of nice, though I did have quite the time adjusting to it initially.
+Early on this year, we were forced to let our business go; health wise, we were no longer able to keep up with the demand of the work.
+What exactly this will mean for us, and where God will lead, we’re not too sure, but we both know in our hearts that this too He has covered.
+After 12,000+ urns, a change of pace is kind of nice, though I did have quite the time adjusting to it initially.
 That story can be found Here.

 So, it’s out with the old and in with the new, whatever that shall be.
 Those Adjustments are being made.

 Both my husband and myself are living with chronic illnesses; this was the catalyst that created the need to work from home.
 Andrew has Fibromyalgia, and I have Hashimoto’s Disease.

 We have no children of our own, but we do have two beautiful kitties that we think are just the “cat’s pajamas.”
 (Sorry, I couldn’t resist.
 There’s more where that came from.)
-We adopted both of our girls from a local Cat/Kitten rescue after we realized that Andrew was no longer allergic to cats.
+We adopted both of our girls from a local Cat/Kitten rescue after realizing that Andrew was no longer allergic to cats.
 (Yipee!)
 This was the “cat-alyst” that lead to this “cat-aclysm.”
-That, and two strays which is a cat tail—er tale, yet to be posted.
+That, and two strays, which is a cat tail—er tale, yet to be posted.
 However, those two stories are in the works!